ra312/bitrecs-subnet/README.md

 ## Solution
 Bitrecs aims to tap into the intelligence of the Bittensor network to service product recommendations for retailers directly via miners using novel methods.

 Our first generation solution uses prompting and ICL to coerce recs from the latest LLMs.
-We believe LLM's are best suited for this task as they excel at cold-start, one/zero shot learning which is often the weakness of legacy rec engines using older methods (collaborative filtering, user-based filtering etc).
+We believe LLM's are best suited for this task as they excel at cold-start, one/zero shot learning which is often the weakness of legacy rec engines using older methods (collaborative filtering, content-based filtering etc).

 Additionally, many LLM's have encoded valuable information about shopping cohorts, seasonality, brand affinities, customer journeys etc which we try to unlock using prompting.
 The recent advances in context window size has opened up the door for this type of solution as we essentially ask 'given this customer scenario and this set of products, pick X next products the customer would buy'.

 As we evolve this network we get closer to **1-to-1 marketing** which is viewed as the holy grail of marketing (imagine every product page you view on the web as personalized just for you, without being invasive or exploitive).
 Amazon is close to this experience but falls short in many areas - not to any fault of their own, but they often sell the same products their customers sell and this creates a conflict of interest.

 Smaller retailers need access to this technology to remain competitive, and our solution is built to work with existing onsite catalogs (we never recommend 3rd party products or divert traffic to other sites - this is critical to winning merchants trust)

+Everything has been designed to offer the merchant a free and simple plugin that works out of the box on product pages, while hiding all the complexity and abstractions of Bittensor away from them so they can continue to focus on selling and running an online business.
+Doing so allows our miners focus on competing and evolving the prompting science to product increasingly valuable and timely product recommendations.

 ## Product